Steve Barclay: Early life and education

-Barclay was brought up in Lancashire.
-His father worked in IT for 55 years, during which he was seconded for three years to the company’s Staff Association, which later became the Banking and Insurance Union.
+Stephen Barclay was born on 3 May 1972 in Lytham, Lancashire.
+His father worked in IT for 55 years, during which he was seconded for three years to the company's staff association, which later became the Banking and Insurance Union.
 His mother worked full-time as a civil service administrator.
-He is the youngest of three brothers, all of whom played rugby.
+He is the youngest of three brothers.

 Barclay was educated at King Edward VII School, an independent school in Lytham St Annes.
-After completing his A levels, he joined the British Army on a Gap Year Commission, attended the Royal Military Academy Sandhurst, and served as a Second Lieutenant with the Royal Regiment of Fusiliers for five months.
-His is the first generation of his family to go to university, and he read history at Peterhouse, Cambridge.
+After completing his A levels, he joined the British Army on a gap year commission.
+He attended the Royal Military Academy Sandhurst, where he was granted a short service limited commission as a second lieutenant (on probation) in the Royal Regiment of Fusiliers on 6 April 1991.
+After five months of service, he resigned his commission on 7 September 1991.

+After his gap year, he read history at Peterhouse, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1994.
 He then studied at the College of Law at its Chester campus, to qualify as a solicitor in 1998.

 Early career

-Barclay completed his training contract as an articled clerk with a large London law firm before working at Axa Insurance, the Financial Services Authority, and Barclays.
+Barclay completed his training contract with a large London law firm before working successively at Axa Insurance, the Financial Services Authority, and Barclays.

+After leaving university in 1994, Barclay joined the Conservative Party, when he was a member of the Conservative A-List.

+In 2007, Barclay took over as organiser of the Carlton Club political dinner, which raises funds for the Conservative Party's target seats.

 Parliamentary career

-After leaving university in 1994, Barclay joined the Conservative Party.
-He was a member of the A-List and was twice an unsuccessful parliamentary candidate, contesting Manchester Blackley in 1997 and Lancaster and Wyre in 2001, coming within 500 votes of winning the latter seat.
-In 2007, Barclay took over as organiser of the Carlton Club political dinner, which raises funds for the Conservative Party's target seats.
+Barclay stood in Manchester Blackley at the 1997 general election, coming second with 15.3% of the vote behind the Labour candidate Graham Stringer.

+He stood in Lancaster and Wyre at the 2001 general election, coming second with 42.2% of the vote behind the incumbent Labour MP Hilton Dawson.

-Barclay was selected in January 2008 to replace the outgoing North East Cambridgeshire MP, Malcolm Moss, and was elected at the May 2010 general election with a majority of 16,425.
-After the election, he was soon elected by fellow MPs to become a member of the Public Accounts Committee, which scrutinises Government spending.
-ConservativeHome named him as one of a minority of loyal Conservative backbench MPs not to have voted against the Government in any substantive rebellions.
+At the 2010 general election, Barclay was elected to Parliament as MP for North East Cambridgeshire with 51.4% of the vote and a majority of 16,425.

+ConservativeHome named him in September 2012 as one of a minority of loyal Conservative backbench MPs not to have voted against the government in any substantive rebellions.

-Following the appointment of Theresa May as Prime Minister, Barclay was appointed as a Lord Commissioner of the Treasury.
-He later joined HM Treasury as Economic Secretary to the Treasury with responsibility for financial services, known as the City Minister in June 2017.
-In January 2018 he became Minister of State for Health in the Department for Health and Social Care.
+Barclay was re-elected as MP for North East Cambridgeshire at the 2015 general election with an increased vote share of 55.1% and an increased majority of 16,874.
+He was again re-elected at the snap 2017 general election with an increased vote share of 64.4% and an increased majority of 21,270.